Nicholas-Kipkoech/Leta.ai-Test/README.md

 simple list of contacts.
 The application will have the ability to add, edit, and delete contacts, as well as authenticate users and manage their sessions.

+### Backend server

+`gRPC` is used in this project for communication between this client with the server application.

 ### System UI

 #### Login Page